 Reserve the items in the cart

-Remember how we discussed that Tapiture uses the possibility of your item selling out to encourage a purchase?
+Remember how we discussed that Huckberry uses the possibility of your item selling out to encourage a purchase?
 There's another way to take advantage of that scarcity effect.

-Customers know that small stores without super sophisticated supply chains frequently sell out of popular items.
-Knowing that the items will be held for them may push them to buy.
+Customers know that a small online store without super-sophisticated supply chains will frequently sell out of popular items.
+Knowing those items will be held for them may push them to buy.

-How do I start sending out abandoned cart emails?
+How do I start sending abandoned cart emails?

 By now you should see that abandoned cart emails needn’t be too fancy.